Therapist Staff at the Center for Recovering Families

 Areas of specialization: Addiction & Recovery, Anxiety Disorders, Family Systems, Adult Therapy

 Madeline works with clients who are struggling with addiction, depression, anxiety, stressor-related disorders, and family of origin issues.
 Her experience includes clinical work with adults, adolescents and their families, as well as case management for state and non-profit entities.
-She is a presenter conferences, treatment centers, and educational institutions, and has a particular interest in speaking on the opioid epidemic.
+She is a presenter for conferences, treatment centers, and educational institutions, and has a particular interest in speaking on the opioid epidemic.
 Her goal is to connect individuals and communities with needed resources related to mental health and substance use.
 Madeline completed the Mary Bell Behavioral Health Post-Graduate Clinical Fellowship and also received clinical training from the Center for Success and Independence with an emphasis is dialectical behavior therapy (DBT).
 In her free time, Madeline enjoys exploring the outdoors, water color calligraphy, and traveling.

 Andrea Washington, LCSW-S, CSAT, CDWF